ghchinoy/mitreidconnect-docker/README.md

 	docker pull ghchinoy/mitreid-connect

+### Configure

-The default `server-config.xml` for the webserver uses `localhost` as the "issuer" base host.
+The default `server-config.xml` for the webserver uses `localhost` as the "issuer" URL: `http://localhost/openid-connect-server-webapp/`

 This will need to be overridden, otherwise the server will reference itself at `localhost` and not the expected Docker IP.
-To override this, specify a volume at runtime via the `-v` flag on `docker run`.
+To override this, specify the path to a custom `server-config.xml` file at runtime via the `-v` flag on `docker run`.
 A sample `server-config.xml` is included in this repository.

+### Example

 Example, run image with name `mitreoidc`, exposing port 8080 (as 8080), and mapping the `server-config.xml` to the one in the current directory: